v1d3/WeatherApp/backend/README.md

 The endpoints are also explained below:

 ### Auth Endpoints
- `POST /api/v1/auth/register`: Register a new user, password is optional, will be set to empty string if not provided.
-If isAdmin is true then the user will be granted ADMIN role.
+ `POST /api/v1/auth/register`: Register a new user.
+If isAdmin is set to true then the user will be granted ADMIN role.
 ```json
 {
   "username": "username",